All about MAT: A to Z of Management Aptitude Test (MAT)

 MAT exam pattern has remained nearly the same all through the years, with only a few changes in the weightage and type of different questions.
 To secure admission to a good B-school, candidates are required to clear the specified cut-off score or percentile.
 Apart from the overall cut-off, many of the institutes consider the sectional cut-off for shortlisting candidates.

-Further, some of the participating B-schools do not consider the marks scored in the Indian & Global Environment section.
-The score of Indian & Global Environment is separately displayed but is not taken into account to calculate percentile score or merit in the MAT scorecard.
+Further, some of the participating B-schools do not consider the marks scored in the Economic & Business Environment section.
+The score of Economic & Business Environment is separately displayed but is not taken into account to calculate percentile score or merit in the MAT scorecard.

 MAT is devised to check the candidate's knowledge in a broad range of areas, including reasoning, mathematics, data interpretation, and important events.
 The exam is usually a mix of easy and moderately difficult questions in all sections.
 Although there is no standard syllabus specified for MAT, here we have briefed about the important topics of each section as per the pattern of previous year exams: